jeonggunlee/GeomexSoft/README.md

 # GeomexSoft

- Parallel Computing Workshop and Hands on Lab for Geomex Soft
+ Parallel Computing Workshop / Hands on Lab for Geomex Soft
  =============================================================
  Main study materials and lab codes are lectured by Prof. Jeong-Gun Lee Dept. of Computer Engineering, Hallym University.